eclipse-tractusx/traceability-foss/docs/adminguide.md

 #### Additional info

-A connector in the context of trace-x is a Eclipse-Dataspace-Connector.
-This connector needs to be configured by the public controlplane URL.
+A connector in the context of Trace-X is a Eclipse-Dataspace-Connector.
+This connector needs to be configured by the public control plane URL.

 ### App registration